zhengbowei/DWT_Inpainting/README.md

 The codes are modified from https://github.com/daa233/generative-inpainting-pytorch and https://github.com/fbcotter/pytorch_wavelets.

 # Citation
-If you use this code for your research, please cite our papers
+If you use this code for your research, please cite [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0165168421003157).
+` ``
 @article{li2021detail,
   title={Detail-enhanced image inpainting based on discrete wavelet transforms}, author={Li, Bin and Zheng, Bowei and Li, Haodong and Li, Yanran},